NabiaAI/Argyrosomus/convert_to_wav/README.md

 The output `.wav` files will be single-channel and sampled to 4000Hz.

+To install requirements, simply `pip install -r requirements.txt`.
+In case of any errors: this script was developed with Python 3.12.

 ## Adjusting `file_info.csv`

 Down below, please find an example of `file_info.csv`.
 The `start_date` and `end_date` columns in ISO format (`YYYYMMDD`) specify for what dates of `.dat` files the row applies.